jwir3/resumes/src/ScottJohnson.md

 [+1 701 741-9338](tel:+17017419338)

 ## Summary
-Principal-level software engineer with 15+ years of experience in computer graphics and computational geometry across a variety of technical stacks.
+Highly skilled software engineer with 15+ years of experience in computer graphics and computational geometry across a variety of technical stacks.
 Passionate about open-source software, high-performance rendering, clean code design, and learning while mentoring other developers through code review, individual pairing sessions, and leadership principles.

 ## Work Experience
 ### Remote